KPU-MASATO-Y/ACCS_project/README.md

 ![Folder Structure](./ReadMe_images/Folder_structure.tiff)

 ## Description of the macro script folder
 The ACCS.ijm is stored in the macro script folder.
 The ACCS.ijm is the system code and written by ImageJ Macro Language (IJM).
+There is also ACCS_ver_text.txt in this folder.
+The ACCS_ver_text.txt is the ACCS.ijm saved in txt format.

 ## Description of the machine learning folder
 15 image data used create learning data are stored in the model images for machine learning folder.